 Large intestine.
 Coloured X-ray of the human abdomen showing a healthy large intestine (colon), after a barium enema.
-The colon (orange) filled with barium has three regions.
-At left is the caecum and the ascending region of the colon; at centre and top, the transverse colon here forms a U-shaped loop and then runs up to the right; leading to the descending colon (at right).
-At bottom centre is the rectum.
-The colon absorbs water and electrolytes from digested food, leaving the dehydrated contents (faeces) to move towards the rectum.
-A barium enema of barium sulphate (which is opaque to X-rays) is infused into the rectum and shows up the large intestine on X-ray.
+The colon (orange & white) has three main sections: the ascending colon (at left), the transverse colon (at centre and upper right) and the descending colon (at right).
+Behind the colon is the spinal column (in upper frame), while the bladder (white) is at lower centre.
+The colon absorbs electrolytes and water from digested food, leaving the dehydrated contents (faeces) to move towards the rectum (at centre bottom).
+A barium enema, of X-ray opaque barium sulphate, is infused into the rectum to make the colon show up on X-ray.

 Model release not required.
 Property release not required.